qualuo/dijkstras-algorithm/README.md

 ## Comments
 Dijkstra's algorithm was originally implemented with its simplest form, using a set.
-This could be made more efficient by using a priority queue to sort the frontier nodes for faster access.
+This was made more efficient by using a priority queue to sort the frontier nodes for faster access.
 Unity just so happens to include a version of C# that doesn't have priority queue support.

 A* was added because of its popularity and generally performing better than Dijkstra.
 The A* heuristic used is the Euclidean distance.